sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 [@joe](https://twitter.com/jc_unknwon) brought this testing to our CI.
 It was a game changer.
 Now all of our development was subject to this testing, not just my local tinkering.
 I'd venture that this is probably the most valuable part of our search testing infrastructure today.
-The crazy thing is how rock solid it is.
+The wild thing is how rock solid it is.
 We get flakes in our CI all the time, but not from this part.
 For all its complexity (set up and tear down of a live Sourcegraph instance, repository cloning, and running some intensive tests), I can't recall a single time it's buckled.
 I'm amazed every time I think about it.
 I don't know how Joe did it, but the thing is just peak unglamorous engineering to me.
-I imagine it was painful to write and test.
-But I'm so impressed.
+I imagine it was painful to write and test, but I'm so impressed.
 The wait was worth it and it's been catching bugs ever since.

 ### Part 3: Fuzz testing